 Fourteen years ago Anchor Bay released a Wim Wenders DVD collection with excellent extras provided by the director himself.
 Wenders is almost unique in that he owns almost all of his films and retains their film elements; it must give him great piece of mind to know that Warners could cut his Until the End of the World without doing any permanent damage.
 A festival of Wim Wenders pictures made the rounds last Fall.
 It looks as if his entire catalog — including the long version of End of the World — will be forthcoming from Criterion.

 1977’s The American Friend did not boost Wenders from the festival mainstream to full American awareness, but it did set him up for a bad career move with Francis Ford Coppola.
-The jump came with Paris, Texas, and Wings of Desire raised the director to full visibility.
+The big jump came when Paris, Texas, and Wings of Desire raised the director to full visibility.
 The American Friend is a Deutsche mix of Wenders road picture and film noir situations, a satisfying crime/suspense thriller for thinking adults.

 Wenders altered the novel by master suspense author Patricia Highsmith to fit his personal style.
 American Tom Ripley (Dennis Hopper) is a slightly unbalanced art fraud entrepreneur, selling the paintings of the ‘dead’ artist Derwatt (Nicholas Ray) at auction in Hamburg.
 But Derwatt is actually alive and well in New York, secretly cranking out priceless originals.
 Tom’s sometime pal, French mobster Raul Minot (Gérard Blain) needs some killing done.
 Together they approach art consultant/picture framer Jonathan Zimmermann (Bruno Ganz) for the work.
-The happily married Zimmermann normally only considers the offer when a new medical test reveals that his nagging blood condition has become critical.
+The happily married Zimmermann only considers the offer when a new medical test reveals that his nagging blood condition has become critical.
 He begins a weird odyssey into murder and deceit — but also a new friendship.
 The capricious Ripley takes a strong liking to Jonathan, and on a European train trip, suddenly breaks with the plan to give him some help.

 Highsmith’s serial character Tom Ripley was interpreted more faithfully in the famous films Purple Noon (1960) and its remake The Talented Mr. Ripley (1999).
-Dennis Hopper’s take goes in a wholly new direction This Ripley is older, more eccentric and happily ensconced in a lucrative racket.
+Dennis Hopper’s take goes in a wholly new direction.
+This Ripley is older, more eccentric and happily ensconced in a lucrative racket.
 Hopper upholsters the part with bits of improvised business stolen from Easy Rider or invented on the spot.
 Tom seems lonely; he records his voice just to have someone to listen to.
 Although a very dangerous killer, he’s a soft touch for his more conniving pal Raoul Minot.

 Wenders’ camera prowls the creepy neo-noir underground passages of airports and train stations, and the antiseptic Paris Metro.
 New York is seen as a similarly lonely, ragged cityscape.
 Key scenes happen within view of each of the Statues of Liberty, the big one on Governor’s Island and the little one in the middle of the Seine.
-Jonathan’s Hamburg apartment is in a harbor area where entire blocks of buildings have been torn down.
+Jonathan’s Hamburg apartment is in a harbor area where entire blocks of buildings have been demolished.

 Wenders casts a fellow film director in every criminal or conspirator role.
 They’re even segregated in the final credit crawl.
 Alongside a number of European regissieurs, heavyweight legends Sam Fuller and Nicholas Ray carry key parts.
 Ray’s more substantial Derwatt seems to exist out there in some painter’s limbo, redoing his most famous work.
 When he alters his blues, the change is just enough for a sharp eye like Zimmermann’s to pick it out.
 Tired and sickly, Nick Ray is given an update of his famed ‘I’m a stranger here myself’ motto: “(If you) Close the doors, they’ll come in through the windows.”

-Noir tales often have complicated plotlines, but Wenders is much more into characters.
-I don’t think we were meant to understand exactly why Raoul Minot wants to kill the gangsters, although we can assume that Sam Fuller character comes after Tom and Jonathan to tidy up loose ends.
+Noir tales often have complicated plotlines, but Wenders is much more into character.
+I don’t think we were meant to understand exactly why Raoul Minot wants to kill the gangsters, although we can assume that the Sam Fuller character comes after Tom and Jonathan to tidy up loose ends.
 No matter.
 Ripley’s strange relationship with Zimmermann is beyond simple explanations.
 If Ripley is meant to be homosexual, as in the earlier adaptations (along with Hitchcock’s Bruno, I guess) then we’re in ambiguous Joseph Conrad / Secret Sharer territory.
 We don’t expect any cheap character twists or reveals — the relationships are strange, but solid.
 Marianne Zimmermannn’s concern for her husband is never questioned.
 At the bitter end she’s actually quite the heroine, volunteering for hazardous duty.